-6. Pastoral care during a school closure
+7. Pastoral care during a school closure

 In event of a school closure, the primary responsibility for the pastoral care of a learner rests with their parents / carers.
-However, Tutors (under the guidance of the head) should check in regularly to monitor progress and their general wellbeing.
-Teachers will be expected to pass on feedback to the Spires teaching team via the daily log / daily briefing or using the clear care system for safeguarding, particularly if there are concerns or a lack of communication.
+However, lead teachers (under the guidance of the head) should check in regularly to monitor progress and their general wellbeing.
+Teacher will be expected to pass on feedback to the park house teaching Team via the daily log or using the clear care system for safeguarding, particularly if there are concerns or a lack of communication.

-7. Safeguarding
+8. Safeguarding